See what questions

 There is no cure for lupus.
 However, it is a myth that lupus is commonly a fatal disease.
 With early recognition, regular medical care, and good patient compliance with a treatment plan, it is possible for most people with lupus to live a normal lifespan.

-The most successful treatment plans employ a multipronged approach that includes medications, lifestyle changes, diet and avoiding exposure ...Systemic lupus erythematosus Treatments
+The most successful treatment plans employ a multipronged approach that includes medications, lifestyle changes, diet and avoiding ...Systemic lupus erythematosus Treatments

 Some of the possible treatments listed in sources for treatment of Systemic lupus erythematosus may include: